surjit/jpauli.github.io/_carew/posts/2015-09-18-php-string-management.md

 		zend_ast *ast;
 	} zvalue_value;

 I lied a little bit when I said PHP doesn't manage strings using its own structure.
-In fact, in PHP 5, a string is used in the _str_ field of the zval (the PHP variable container).
+In fact in PHP 5, a string is used in the _str_ field of the zval (the PHP variable container).
 Graphically, this could give :

 ![strings_php5](../../../img/php-strings/strings_php5.png)